openrlbenchmark/openrlbenchmark/README.md

 ## Pre-alpha API

-[`baselines_atari_hns.py`](https://github.com/openrlbenchmark/openrlbenchmark/blob/main/baselines_atari_hns.py) contains a pre-alpha API that demonstrates the matplotlib front end of the project.
+[`baselines_atari_hns.py`](https://github.com/openrlbenchmark/openrlbenchmark/blob/main/baselines_atari_hns.py) contains a pre-alpha API that demonstrates the matplotlib front end of the project, which has the following contents:

-> Note this API is not stable and may change in the future.
-Feel free to leave comments, suggestions, and make PRs.

-[`baselines_atari_hns.py`](https://github.com/openrlbenchmark/openrlbenchmark/blob/main/baselines_atari_hns.py) has the following contents:

 ```python
 import wandb.apis.reports as wb